Australia ex-foreign minister turned China academic rebukes Beijing critic

 "Feng has never been in contact with ACRI with any proposal to get involved in any capacity – to collaborate on research or events, or to set up a meeting," ACRI said.

 Feng, who now teaches communications, said he applied for a position at ACRI when it was starting up in 2014.
-An email reviewed by Reuters showed ACRI rejecting Feng for the role of academic director.
+An email reviewed by Reuters showed ACRI, in consultation with UTS, rejecting Feng for the role of academic director.

+Responding to Carr's letter, Feng told him of that application and how he "expressed my interests in working with ACRI in the areas of my expertise" when he met Carr in July 2014.

 "I don't know what they might do," Feng told Reuters at his small UTS office, referring to university management.
 "I don't want any disciplinary action.
 I'm in a weak position.
 I'm not in my research (specialty) so I'm not that important.
 I'm very, very vulnerable."